 Part II: HSA Distributions - Reporting What You Took Out

-Example continued: Sarah took $1,800 in distributions during 2025: $1,200 for prescription medications, $400 for dental work, and $200 for gym membership fees (not qualified).
+Example continued: Sarah took $1,800 in distributions during 2025: $1,200 for prescription medications, $400 for dental work, and $200 for a gym membership (not a qualified expense).

 Line 14a: Total Distributions